David Valle, M.D.

 Dr. Kinzler received his B.S. in Toxicology from the Philadelphia College of Pharmacy and Science, graduating Magna cum laude and obtaining the highest average in the toxicology curriculum.
 In 1988, he received a doctorate in Pharmacology and Molecular Sciences from the Johns Hopkins University School of Medicine, where he also completed a fellowship in oncology.
 In 1990, he joined the faculty of the SKCCC.
 Dr. Kinzler was promoted to Professor of Oncology in 1999 and is currently co-director of the Ludwig Center at Johns Hopkins University.

 Among his many honors are the Philadelphia College of Pharmacy and Science Alumni Award, The Johns Hopkins University School of Medicine Sandoz Award for Superior Academic Achievement and Contribution to Health Care, and the David Israel Macht Award for Excellence in Research.
 He’s a recipient of a National Cancer Institute’s Merit grant and an original member of the Institute for Scientific Information Highly Cited Researchers.
 He has coauthored over 240 peer-reviewed articles on the molecular analyses of cancer and what many consider to be the definitive book on human cancer genetics.
-Although Dr. Kinzler is only 46, he has ranked among the most influential scientists worldwide over the last 25 years.
+When Dr. Kinzler was only 46, he had already ranked among the most influential scientists worldwide over the past 25 years.
 In summary, Dr Kinzler is a world recognized expert on the molecular and genetic analysis of human cancer who has been responsible for numerous advances in this field.

 Stylianos E. Antonarakis, M.D., D.Sc.